Vivendi raises profit goal on games strength

 "We warned in the beginning of 2012 that we would be facing two difficult years.
 This still holds true but within the general context, things are going a bit better than planned, hence the improvement of our earnings forecast," he said.

 Vivendi's third-quarter group revenue was down 3.4 percent to 6.67 billion euros.
-Earnings before interest, tax and amortisation (EBITA) fell 8 percent to 1.39 billion euros, while adjusted net income stood at 665 million euros.
+Earnings before interest, tax and amortization (EBITA) fell 8 percent to 1.39 billion euros, while adjusted net income stood at 665 million euros ($845 million).

 Analysts had on average expected EBITA of 1.27 billion euros and adjusted net income of 602 million, according to a Reuters poll based on eight estimates.